 We have lived with my father in law 8 years before he died took care of all the bills and 4 out of the 5 signed over that we can buy them out the last brother is in jail and won't sign or corporate with us

 The Orphan's Court is likely to require you to obtain a proper appraisal so that your brother is properly compensated.
 But, do you really want to take title in the names of four of five brothers?
 Do you all live there?
-Wouldn't it be better to sell it and divide the proceeds so you can each have...Read more »
+Wouldn't it be better to sell it and divide the proceeds so you can...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.